New York City is one of the most popular tourist destinations in the world

 Especially if your time in New York is limited, consider hopping on a BigBus to see as much of the city as you can.

-To save on attractions such as the Statue of Liberty, the Empire State Building, etc. get a City Pass which offers great discounts if you want to visit several attractions.
+And lastly, to save on countless attractions such as the Statue of Liberty and the Empire State Building, get a City Pass which offers great discounts.

 Enjoy your time in New York City!